griphiam/markphilpot_com/content/2003/5_trip_cross_country.md

 <b>Arizona</b> - <i>Both Driving</i>

 We decided earlier in the day to stay at the Grand Canyon for the night, then wake up early on Sunday and see the Canyon for a half day, and then continue on to LA.
-Most of AZ was pich black.
+Most of AZ was pitch black.
 I think it was slightly overcast because you couldn't see any stars or the moon, and looking out from the highway, it was pitch black.
-There was no ambiant light from anywhere.
+There was no ambient light from anywhere.
 It was actually really cool.

 We turned off 40 to head up to the Grand Canyon, and it was even more impressive here, because we were the only cars on the road.
 It was at this point that Paul decided to scare the shit out of me.
 With the cryptic remark, "This is pretty straight," he cuts out the lights to the car for a second and then turns them back on.
 However during that one second, it got totally black.
 No light from anywhere.
 It was like you were in a cave.
 And needless to say since I wasn't warned, I was fucking scary as hell.
 Paul got a kick out of it though =)